-On June 7, 1967 - in the midst of the Six Day War - Israel reunified Jerusalem after nineteen years of division.
+On June 7, 1967 - in the midst of the Six Day War - Israel reunified Jerusalem.
 It marked a decisive change in the life of the Holy City.
-Under Jordan's control of the eastern portion of Jerusalem from 1948 to 1967, the city was divided - and its holy sites were desecrated, destroyed, and set off limits to certain people and faiths.

 In 1980, the Israeli Parliament declared the City of Jerusalem to be the undivided, eternal capital of the State of Israel, established as such by King David almost 3,000 years earlier.
 Protest erupted in many corners of the international community - and the thirteen nations who maintained embassies in Jerusalem closed their doors.
 In response, the Christian world joined together and founded the International Christian Embassy Jerusalem.
-The goal was simple: to speak words of comfort and support to Israel.
+The goal was simple: to speak words of comfort and support to Israel in recognition of the significance of Jerusalem to the Jewish people.

 Jerusalem has been a central focus of Judaism for more than three millennia: